-This manual will:
+This manual:

-- Show you how to use emulation commands by executing them on a sample program and describing their results. - Show you how to configure the emulator for your development needs.
-Topics include: restricting the emulator to real-time execution, and selecting a target system clock source. - Show you how to use the emulator in-circuit (connected to a target system).
+- Shows you how to use emulation commands by executing them on a sample program and describing their results. - Shows you how to use the emulator in-circuit (connected to a target system). - Shows you how to configure the emulator for your development needs.
+Topics include: restricting the emulator to real-time execution, selecting a target system clock source.